 Corporate social responsibly

-Corporate social responsibility (CSR) is described as a voluntary responsibility in addition to the requirements stipulated in national legislation and includes human rights, environmental issues and social rights.
+Corporate social responsibly, CSR is described as a voluntary responsibility in addition to the requirements stipulated in national legislation and includes human rights, environmental issues and social rights.

-The mandatory laws in this area can also serve as a starting point for the voluntary initiatives in companies aimed at developing a sustainable environment:
+The laws that have to be followed in this area can also serve as a starting point for the voluntary initiatives for a sustainable environment in a company.

 The law requires businesses to comply with minimum social and environmental rules.